 Not that I find the “serious” version any more convincing.

 But, hey, we’re stuck with it, and it made a fine distraction.
-Which is all she needed it for, since realistically considered, there is no way that the business of Albus and Gellert and their misguided 2-month partnership some 99 years earlier had any direct impact upon the situation Harry was stuck to have to deal with regarding Tom Riddle.
+Which is all she needed it for, since realistically considered, there is no way that the business of Albus and Gellert and their misguided 2-month partnership some 99 years earlier had any direct impact upon the situation Harry was stuck having to deal with regarding Tom Riddle.
 All it did was to undermine his confidence in his “commanding officer”.
 Or to offer him a bogus alternate quest.
 And that certainly wasn’t going to keep Riddle from coming after him.

 But all the resultant navel-gazing helped to string out the endless camping trip from Hell until Rowling could, at long last, get little Teddy Lupin born, so she could finally buckle down and finish off the story.